0xless/433mhz_jam/README.md

 # 433Mhz jam
 Simple WiFi controlled 433Mhz radio jammer.
-The device is composed of an ESP32 that acts as a WiFi access point and webserver, and an FS1000A which is the radio transmitter.
+The project allow creating a 433MHz jammer using an ESP32 or ESP8266 that acts as a WiFi access point and webserver, and an FS1000A which as the radio transmitter.

 ### ⚠️ WARNING ⚠️
 Jamming frequencies is most likely illegal in your country.